 This I have seen several times during my research.

 7. Look At Other Spelling Variants

-Another possibility could be that our ancestor wanted to change their name for whatever reason.
+Another possibility could be that our ancestors wanted to change their names for whatever reason.
 This has been the case for one of my ancestors.